xiaogangLi/tensorflow-MobilenetV1-SSD/README.md

 `cd ../SSD/Code`
 run
 `python anchor_generators.py`
-Anchors generated will be saved the directory `../SSD/anchor/anchor.txt`.
+Anchors generated will be saved in the directory `../SSD/anchor/anchor.txt`.

 ### 5 Train model using Tensorflow
 The model parameters, training parameters and eval parameters are all defined by `parameters.py`.